Board + Advisory Committees

 • Seattle (District 3)

 An Indian American filmmaker, Sudeshna grew up in India and Japan before moving to the United States for graduate school.
 Her films have premiered at SIFF, Outfest Los Angeles, New York Indian Film Festival, and Vancouver South Asian Film Festival.
-Sudeshna is a member of Alliance of Women Directors, Women in Film and serves on the board of Northwest Film Forum.
+Sudeshna is a member of Alliance of Women Directors, Women in Film and serves on the board of Seattle International Film Festival.

 • Lauren Superville